Sunday, June 11, 2017

 Planets, aliens and lasers!!

-Playability is impressively legit from the start with tight controls that feel instantly familiar - if a tad quicker than I remember.
-Jet Man's movements are exactly as you would expect but he oddly cannot wrap around the screen anymore, which is strange.
+Playability is impressively legit from the start.
+The controls are tight and responsive plus feel instantly familiar - albeit a tad quicker than I remember.
+Jet Man's movements are exactly as you would expect but he oddly cannot wrap around the screen, which is strange.
 However, he compensates for that lost ability with a new one - shield power-ups.

-The range of nasties is wide and they use differing attack patterns that help to keep the gameplay engaging.
+Those space nasties and a... nasty... bunch!
+Plus they all use differing attack patterns that help to keep the arcade action very engaging.
 Many are new and some require several shots whereas others are invulnerable.
 Also, watch out for deadly platforms that can zap Jet Man into an early grave.
-There is even an end level that is something missing from the original.
-If only I had better gaming skills to witness that for myself...
+Heck, there is even an end level - this is something missing from the original.
+If only I had better gaming skills to witness that for myself?
 Yeah, I know.
 Not gonna happen!

 Jet Man is one lucky dude who gets to play with all the cool new rockets!